Bitcoin Node

 First, you’ll need to flash Umbrel’s software onto your micro SSD card.
 To do this, install a SD card flasher like BalenaEtcher (for Mac, Windows, and Linux).

 Next, download the most recent version of Umbrel.
-We’ll be flashing that onto the SD card in a second.
+We’ll be flashing that onto the SD.

 On the first step here, you need to select the .img file that you just downloaded from the Umbrel website.
 Next, select the target as your SD card.
 Finally, you can go ahead and flash it!